 When you are creating a room, wall segments should join (like segments 2 and 3, or like 3, 4 and 5) to form a closed shape.
 The joint may break when you resize, move or add wall segments.
 Places where segments are joined incorrectly are marked by red circles on the floor plan.
-You should move a segment aside and then return it back to rest move a segment aside and then return it back to restore the connection.
+You should move a segment aside and then return it back to restore the connection.
 If this doesn't help, delete the affected segments and add them again.